jmf-mordis/asynckafka/docs/rdk_configuration.rst

 RdKafka configuration
 =====================

-This library is built on top of rdkafka, and as wrapper it uses the same configuration that it.
+This library is built on top of rdkafka.
+As wrapper it uses the same configuration than it.
 The rdkafka configuration is very extensive and can be found in the following link:

 https://github.com/edenhill/librdkafka/blob/v0.11.3/CONFIGURATION.md